fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 Put another way it allows you to **be your mum's / friends / villages bank**.

 We call these close, trusted relationships "2nd party custodians".
-Fedimint federation guardians should be close friends and family members that you know personally, and can directly influence should they ever attempt to violate your trust.
+Fedimint federation guardians should be people you know personally, such as friends or family members, and who you trust to act in your best interests.
+If there were ever a situation where a "2nd party custodian" might violate your trust, you should feel confident that you have a strong enough relationship with them to address the issue and resolve it.

 This provides bitcoiners with a third option between 3rd party centralized custodians and self custody as shown in the figure below.